cashfree/cashfree-sdk-nodejs/README.md

 ### Pre-requisites
   - A [Cashfree Merchant Account](https://merchant.cashfree.com/merchant/sign-up)
   - API keys for different products.
 You can generate them from your Dashboard
+### IP Whitelisting
+Your IP has to be whitelisted to hit Cashfree's server.
+For more information please go here.
 ## Usage
 ### Payouts
 The package needs to be configured with your account's secret key which is available in your Cashfree Dashboard.